 The Tudor Submariner reference 7928 was produced from 1960 to 1968, and like all Submariners from the 1960s, they are becoming increasingly harder to find.
 Especially, if the dial and lume are original (although the bezel dot may have been replaced), and the condition is good overall.
-That fact, is of course driving up the price for the best examples, and not just Rolex Submariners, the Tudor Submariners as well.
+That fact is, of course, driving up the price for the best examples, and not just Rolex Submariners, the Tudor Submariners as well.

 It is currently listed at $10,795.
-Go to the listing.